katreparitosh/katreparitosh.github.io/_pages/research.md

 Some of the questions I tried to examine:

 * How do we model unstructured text data as a knowledge graph to predict potential crime/terrorism events?
-* How to extract linguistic markers and pre-event indictors (semantic triples) using NLP tasks like Entity Disambiguation,
-* Entity Resolution, Dependency Parsing?
+* How to extract linguistic markers and pre-event indictors (semantic triples) using NLP tasks like Entity Disambiguation, Entity Resolution, Dependency Parsing?
 * How do we build a weighted rule-based algorithm for predicting future links between nodes of the knowledge graph?

+### New Interests In
+* Co-speech Gesture Analysis from Text Data
+* Analyzing Political Discourse from 3 Levels
+  * What gets delivered?
+(Speech)
+  * What gets reported?
+(News Reports)
+  * What gets discussed?
+(Social Media)
+* Understanding Language of Pain (the language we use when describing feelings of pain)